7Ji/ampart/README.md

     Disk size totalling 7818182656 (7.28G) according to partition table Re-opening input path '/dev/mmcblk0' to write new patition table...
-    Notice: Seeking 37748736 (36.00M) (offset of reserved partition) into disk Notifying kernel about partition table change...
+    Notice: Seeking 37748736 (36.00M) (offset of reserved partition) into disk
+    Warning: input is a whole emmc disk, checking if we should copy the env partition as the env partition may be moved Offset of the env partition has changed, copying content of it...
+    Copied content env partiton
+    Notifying kernel about partition table change...
     We need to reload the driver for emmc as the meson-mmc driver does not like partition table being hot-updated Opening '/sys/bus/mmc/drivers/mmcblk/unbind' so we can unbind driver for 'emmc:0001'